frycast/studentlife/README.md

 This README will use the studentlife data in its original format.
 Details on the full original dataset are available [here](https://studentlife.cs.dartmouth.edu).
 However, an RData version of the dataset has been hosted on Zenodo as of 09/11/2019 [here](https://zenodo.org/record/3529253).
-To download and use this RData version (which is faster to read and takes up less space):
+You can download and use this RData version, which is faster to read and takes up less space.
+However, `load_SL_tibble` is not (yet) designed to work with the RData format (but all the transformation and exploration functions, such as `regularise_time`, `add_block_labels`, and `vis_NAs` still work fine, because they work with any `SL_tbl` object).
+If you're working with the RData format, just replace instances of `load_SL_tibble` in this README with equivalent instances of the following:

 ```r
 d <- tempdir()